DrishtiShrrrma/deepmindxhuggingface-RL/README.md

 ![image](https://github.com/DrishtiShrrrma/coherexhuggingface-RL/assets/129742046/97aeaed1-f55c-4a49-9014-2766ae85ac1b)

+# Offline RL

+1. Offline RL uses batch updates to reduce the variance of the learning process.
+2. Take 1: instead of updating the agent's policy or value function immediately after every interaction with the environment (which could lead to high variance due to the stochastic nature of the rewards and state transitions), the updates are based on a batch of experiences.
+This allows for averaging over multiple experiences before making an update, which can help to smooth out the noise and lead to more stable learning.
+3. Take 2: uses batch updates to reduce the variance of the learning process.
+This means that instead of updating the agent's policy or value function immediately after every interaction with the environment (which could lead to high variance due to the stochastic nature of the rewards and state transitions), the updates are based on a batch of experiences.
+This allows for averaging over multiple experiences before making an update, which can help to smooth out the noise and lead to more stable learning.

 # Online Vs Offline RL

 1. **Alternative names of Online RL:** Interactive learning, Incremental learning, Continual learning, Real-time learning; **Alternative names of Offline RL:**  Batch learning, Static learning, Historical data learning.